Signs of universality in the structure of culture

-The exogenous dynamics of traits has recently received much attention from a highly interdisciplinary research community, with significant input from physics \cite{Castellano}, which lead to the development of various models and quantitative tools.
-In addition to embracing the dynamical nature of traits, this approach often also embraces the multidimensional nature of culture, in which case it referred to as ``cultural dynamics'' -- in contrast to similar research focusing on single-dimensional dynamics, in which case it is referred to as ``opinion dynamics''.
-This work mainly builds on previous work in ``cultural dynamics'', for which the so-called Axelrod model \cite{Axelrod} is very representative.
-In this paradigm, an individual is understood as a long sequence of cultural traits, or a ``cultural vector'', which evolves in time.
-Every entry of the vector corresponds to one dimension of culture, also referred to as cultural variable or ``cultural feature''.
-There are many versions of the Axelrod model present in the literature, each incorporating a different mix of ingredients along with social influence \cite{Klemm_1, Klemm_2, Kuperman, Flache, Gonzalez-Avella, Centola, Pfau, Battiston, Stivala_2}.
-As far as the authors are aware, neither of these versions includes endogenous processes in its dynamical rules -- but see the discussion concerning ``cultural drift'' in Sec. \ref{DiscIntr}.
-The need of bringing together exogenous and endogenous ingredients has also been recently signaled by Ref. \cite{Friedkin} (using a different terminology), which is also proposing a first model which achieves such an integration.
-Unlike Ref. \cite{Friedkin}, the present work does not attempt an exogenous-endogenous integration on the theory side.
-Instead, it studies the joint manifestation of endogenous and exogenous processes in available empirical data, which consists of partial snapshots of the real world dynamics, as explained below.
+This study makes use of quantitative tools developed within an interdisciplinary ``cultural dynamics'' research paradigm, which mostly consists of theoretical, model-driven studies, with significant input from physics~\cite{Castellano}.
+In addition to embracing the dynamical nature of culture, this paradigm also embraces its multidimensional nature, although similar research focusing on single-dimensional dynamics also exists, in which case it is referred to as ``opinion dynamics''~\cite{Castellano} -- interesting parallels between opinion dynamics and statistical physics were pointed out already in Ref.~\cite{Galam_1}.
+For cultural dynamics, the so-called Axelrod model~\cite{Axelrod} is very representative.
+In this setting, an individual (or agent) is encoded as a sequence of cultural traits (opinions, preferences, beliefs) commonly referred to as a ``cultural vector''.
+Every entry of the vector corresponds to one dimension of culture, also referred to as one ``cultural variable'' or one ``cultural feature''.
+All vectors evolve in time, driven mainly by social influence interactions, along with other ingredients, depending on which version of the model is actually used~\cite{Klemm_1, Klemm_2, Kuperman, Flache, Gonzalez-Avella, Centola, Pfau, Battiston, Stivala_2}.
+Any such model requires that all traits of all agents in the initial state are somehow specified, which is usually done randomly, using a uniform probability distribution over the set of possible cultural vectors -- a uniform ``cultural space distribution''.
+This choice is natural if the aim is understanding the (effect of the) dynamics by means of the structure present in the final state, in the absence of any structure in the initial state.